Skip to main content

 Power Capping

-# Set power limit (microwatts)
+# Set power limit (microwatts) -- this is PL1 (sustained limit)

 echo 65000000 > /sys/class/powercap/intel-rapl/intel-rapl:0/constraint_0_power_limit_uw

-# Set time window
+# averaged over the time window below.

 echo 1000000 > /sys/class/powercap/intel-rapl/intel-rapl:0/constraint_0_time_window_us